peanutshawny/Facebook-Conversation-Analyzer/README.md

 # girlfriend-conversation-analysis
 Repo that will be a one-stop-shop for all NLP analysis of my personal Facebook messenger conversation with my girlfriend.
+Added the one-year anniversary update!
 #### -- Project Status: [Inactive]

 ## Project Intro/Objective